pippim/pippim.github.io/index.md

 - The <kbd>❓ About</kbd> page is stored in `/about.md`.
 - The <kbd>✅ Answers</kbd> page is stored in `/answers.md`.
-Individual answers are internally known as "blog posts" and are stored in the `_posts` directory with one file per answer.
+Individual answers are internally known as "blog posts" and are stored under the `/_posts/` directory with one file per answer.
 - The <kbd>💻 Programs</kbd> page is stored in `/programs.md`.
 - HTML encoding can be found in any file.
 Small bits and pieces of HTML can even be found in markdown files which end in `.md`.
 Pure HTML files (with no markdown or CSS) can be found
 under the `/_includes/` directory.
-- Javascript files are kept in `assets/js/`.
+- Javascript files are mostly kept under the `/assets/js/` directory with some stored under the `/_includes/` directory.
+- Some `.md` files contain embedded Javascript which in turn generates HTML and CSS dynamically.

 ---